Valeriya Tsoy

 Tsoy made her World Cup debut in March 2011.
 Her best finish is 4th, in a parallel giant slalom at Sochi in 2012–13.
 Her best overall finish is 12th, in 2013–14.

 Valeriya was published in numerous magazines, including Men's Health and Harper's Bazaar.

 She modelled for multiple advertising campaigns for sport brands and is often participating in public speaking engagements.

-She is currently residing in Vancouver, BC with her family.
+She is currently residing in Vancouver, BC with her daughter and husband.